Basic Features of the

 Deluded awareness aims at the alayavijnana and cognizes its ripener factor as a false “me” – namely a “me” existing as a static, monolithic entity independent from its aggregates and/or existing as a self-sufficiently knowable phenomenon.
 When deluded awareness focuses like this, the alayavijnana does not actually appear as its object.
 Nevertheless, by the force of the alayavijnana, deluded awareness takes on a mental aspect representing a false “me” (ngar-sems-pa).

-With the true stopping of the emotional obscurations, the continuity of disturbing awareness ceases.
+With the true stopping of the emotional obscurations, the continuity of deluded awareness ceases.

 One of the main emphases in the Chittamatra presentation of discriminating awareness (shes-rab, wisdom) is to realize that all phenomena are aspects of mind.
 The intimate relation, however, between each of the three types of characterized phenomena and mind is different.